Bonded braids and the Markov theorem: Alexander theorem

 \section{Alexander theorem}

-The Alexander theorem for bonded knots, which will state that every bonded knot can be presented as a closure of a braid, is most naturally shown in the piecewise linear (PL) setting.
+Before stating the Alexander theorem for bonded knots -- which asserts that every bonded knot can be presented as the closure of a braid -- we note that the most natural setting for its formulation and proof is the piecewise linear (PL) category.

 The theory of tame knots is equivalent in both the smooth and piecewise-linear (PL) categories \cite{crowell1977introduction}.
 Similarly, the theory of (tame) spatial graphs can be studied only in the PL category \cite{Kauffman1989}.
 Henceforth, we assume all bonded knots are PL, though we will often depict them smoothly for aesthetic purposes.